lladewig/COMP333-Lakeshore-Marketplace/README.md

 ![LMP Lakeshore Marketplace DB](https://github.com/lladewig/COMP333-Project-2/blob/master/LMP%20Database%20Model.png)

 # API
 Featured here are some sample responses and requests from the various service endpoints.
 Currently, each endpoint accepts `JSON` and `XML`, but all sample responses and requests are shown in `XML`.
 Additionally, each endpoint and its respective HTTP verb are shown.

+All endpoints that retrieve all of an item support pagination.
+If offset is not specified, it defaults to 0.
+If limit is not specified, it defaults to 5, with the exception for retrieving all payments for a specific customer, in which case the limit defaults to 20.
 ## Customer
 The Customer endpoint has the following URIs and corresponding methods: